 Now you can research what kind of jobs are available in the job market relevant to your skills acquired during studies.

-Different parameters can be considered during your job search.
+Different parameters are important during your job search.
 Location matters for few applicants, they want to work in a local city or the country of residence.
 Someone else might want to work in another country.
-While few purely prefer how much they would be paid during the job?
+While few purely prefer how much they would be paid for the job?

 University job fairs or other academic advisors point out relevant companies.
 May you have also short-listed potential employers.
 Visit carrier pages of companies to get useful information and new job ads (if open any).
 Follow companies on social media to get the day to day updates about future employers.

-In October or November, your university careers centre will hold an autumn career fair.
+While, In October or November, your university careers center will hold an autumn career fair.
 This is the ideal chance to meet with employers to discuss graduate opportunities and the recruitment process.
 You may also want to discuss whether it is an option to defer your place for a year.

 If you can go one step further, which might be very effective.
 Try to reach out to the employees working at a specific company and start a conversation with the following questions.

 - What opportunities for students or recent graduates exist at this company?